SeanghortBorn/khmer_dictionary_to_list/README.md

 # khmer_dictionary_to_list
-In this project contain a code file that save Khmer words from a dictionary to a list.
+This project includes code that saves Khmer words from the Khmer dictionary on Hugging Face by `seanghay/khmer-dictionary-44k` into a JSON or XLSX file.